oNLog1c/minority/README.md

 public class MessageSender implements MinorityFeature, Listener {

     @Key(section = "messages", path = "join-message", value = "Hello, %s!
-You can see this message only when PlayerJoinEvent fires!") private final String joinMessage;
+You can see this message only when PlayerJoinEvent fires!") private /* Fields NEVER shouldn't be final if you want to init it automatically! */ String joinMessage;

     // Message initialization (can be manual or automatic) public MessageSender(final MinorityExtension plugin) {
     	plugin.getConfigurationWizard().generate(this);

-	// Manual field initialization
-	this.joinMessage = plugin.getLanguage().getString("messages.join-message");

-	// Or automatic (it will init all fields with @Key annotation using reflection) this.init(this, this.getClass(), plugin);
+	// Automatic initialization (it will init all fields with @Key annotation using reflection) this.init(this, this.getClass(), plugin);

+	// Or the usual manual field initialization, if you don't want to do it automatically for some reason. this.joinMessage = plugin.getLanguage().getString("messages.join-message");
     }

     @EventHandler